 Meet Christopher Abreu, a recent transplant to San Francisco and new member of the SF Bicycle Coalition.
 You know why Christopher has such a bright smile on his face?
 Cause he recently learned to bike in our free Urban Bicycling Workshop series.
 We took the chance to check in with Christopher about his experience and why he decided to support our work.

 When and why did you decide to start biking?

 I never had the opportunity to learn how to ride a bike as a child.
 We grew up in an apartment in a rough neighborhood in NYC so time spent outside was limited.
 As I got older I tried to learn with friends but felt too embarrassed to actually give it a proper go.
 This past year it hit me that I’m nearly 30 and don’t have a skill I feel everyone should have.
 I thought I would search for any adult bike riding lessons available.
 I didn’t want to miss out on opportunities to ride anymore and luckily I found the SF Bicycle Coalition.

-You first got involved with the SF Bicycle Coalition at an Intro to Urban Bicycling Workshop at a Community Bike Build.
+You first got involved with the SF Bicycle Coalition at an Intro to Urban Bicycling Workshop at a Bike it Forward event.
 How did you hear about the class and why did you sign up?

 Since that first class, you have taken a number of our free Urban Bicycling Workshops including Adult Learn to Ride and Traffic Skills 101.
 Can you describe what it’s been like learning to ride a bike?

 It’s been super liberating to learn how to ride a bike.
 Not only is it great to accomplish something you didn’t think you could, it makes me think about what other activities I could take up that I never thought possible before.
 I really enjoy riding in the park and on quieter streets.
 Working my way up to biking on busier roads, is something I didn’t think I would ever do.

 What’s been your favorite part about biking in San Francisco?